This post may contain affiliate links. Please read our disclosure policy.

-These savory zucchini muffins take in the ballpark of 30 minutes to make and are perfect to serve any time of the day!
+Savory zucchini muffins take in the ballpark of 30 minutes to make!
 Loaded with fresh chives, cheddar cheese, garlic powder, and buttermilk.
-They’re a cross between a garlicky cheddar bay biscuit and a zucchini muffin and are phenomenal!
+They’re a cross between a garlicky cheddar bay biscuit and a zucchini muffin!

 savory zucchini muffins in tin pan

-Quite possibly my favorite way to eat zucchini!
+Quite possibly my favorite way to eat a zucchini squash

-These savory zucchini muffins are a cross between a cheddar bay biscuit and a zucchini muffin and they are absolute perfection.
-I know zucchini and baking usually means sweets like my zucchini bread, but if you’ve never used zucchini to make a cheesy muffin, you’re in for a real treat.
+Savory zucchini muffins are a cross between a cheddar bay biscuit and a zucchini muffin and they are absolute perfection.
+I know zucchini and baking typically means zucchini bread.
+But if you’ve never used zucchini to make a cheesy muffin, you’re in for a real treat.

 @littlespicejar Savory Zucchini Muffins aka Red Lobster Biscuits Full recipe linked in my profile and on littlespicejar.com. #cheddarbaybiscuits #cheddarbaybiscuits #zucchinirecipes #zucchinirecipe #savory #savoryfood #bakingtiktok #muffins #cheeselover ♬ Chillest in the Room – L.Dre